-You can find most things in the Dan and Phil store, from school stuff to iPhone cases and they even have a gift card (along with all the other more typical merch, like t-shirts and posters).
+You can find most things in the Dan and Phil shop, from school stuff to iPhone cases and they even have a gift card (along with all the other more typical merch, like t-shirts and posters).
 Dan and Phil presented us with a bit more of a challenge, which we love, it makes us think outside the box.
 For this comedy duo, we took their faces as the most iconic element, illustrated them and used some of their most famous quotes to create some novel gear for their shop.
 After all, if Charlie can have his own tea, why can’t Dan and Phil have their own jam?

 All things pink and pretty and friendly, and isn’t it just so comforting to see her at the beginning without any makeup, it makes her seem far more human?
 Let’s face it, a big spot on a celebrity’s face makes everyone’s day, especially if you’re aged 11-18.
 As Zoella has the makeup part of things completely covered (forgive the pun), we decided to take a more traditional approach with the new designs for her.
 Unlike Emma, Zoella has got the branding down to an art, which is no wonder since she has the backing of Superdrug – not called super for nothing you know.

 After the variation in colour and designs with Dan & Phil’s pixel folk and Zoella’s guinea pig fronted make-up bag, Alfie Deyes merch has a much more sober, mature style to it.
 At his shop, you can find a lot of monotone apparel, with high-quality photography and simple logo applications.
 We thought it would be cool to jazz things up a bit and design some more original stuff for him, and since he loves skating (apparently) it was too tempting to create a series of boards for him too.